xjtu-enre/ENRE-cpp/docs/relation/Call.md

 ```

 ###### Deref Call
-If an object can deref as a function, there maybe a deref call.
+If an Variable can deref as a function, there maybe a deref call.

 ```cpp
 void run_benchmark(void (*setup)(void*), void* data) {